 Where is the best trout fishing in Oregon?

-Oregon has some fantastic trout fishing locations spread throughout the state, from lakes to rivers and streams.
-Some of the most popular trout fly fishing spots include Paulina Lake in central Oregon, East Lake, Crooked River, Deschutes River, and Crane Prairie Reservoir.
+The place has some fantastic trout fishing locations spread throughout the state, from lakes to rivers and streams.
+Some of the most popular trout fishing spots include Paulina Lake in central Oregon, East Lake, Crooked, Deschutes River, and Crane Prairie Reservoir.

 How many trout can you keep in Oregon?